 Birth, Passion, Death

-The Church gives us two feastdays of Saint John the Baptist each year: the first on June 24th to mark his nativity, and today’s feast to mark his passion and death.
+Each year the Church gives us two feastdays of Saint John the Baptist: the first on June 24th to mark his nativity, and today’s feast to mark his passion and death.
 We celebrate the nativity of Saint John the Baptist because, unlike everyone else with the exception of the Blessed Virgin Mary, John was born in holiness.
 Our Lord Jesus Christ sanctified John when both of them were still hidden in the wombs of their mothers.
-The grace of hiddenness marks the life of Saint John the Baptist from the beginning.

 Appearance and Disappearance